 |16.||Fujifilm X10||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Canon 30D (unlike the G15) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 30D and the G15 have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the G15 have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the G15 was followed by the Canon G16.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 30D Manual (free pdf) or the online Canon G15 Manual.
+Further information on the features and operation of the 30D and G15 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Canon G15 Manual.